ghevcoul/quantumgeranium/recently/watched.md

 Just this week (over four months later), we've completed the re-watch of the show and I have some thoughts.
 I'm going to be less concerned about spoilers since this is 20 years old and it's hard to talk about a whole series with as much cultural impact as Buffy without getting into some details.

+What follows is a lot of criticism of this show, which I stand behind and believe is entirely valid, but I do want to be clear up-front that I enjoyed re-watching Buffy and still think it is a worthwhile watch.
+Buffy is very much a product of its time and has its flaws, but is also generally a very funny, clever show.

 #### Writing
 From a high level, I would say that the writing is a mixed bag.
 There are certain characters and stories that really don't work in 2021, but some of the storylines are just as relevant and poignant today as they were when they first aired.